-- Chapter 12 of the Laws of 1996 amended Section 422.5 of the SSL to legally seal, rather than expunge unfounded reports of child abuse or maltreatment. - Section 422.5 of the SSL was amended by Chapter 136 of the Laws of 1999 to establish when a legally sealed unfounded report could be unsealed and to whom it could be made available. - Legally sealed unfounded reports may be unsealed when: - o There is another report involving a child named in the prior unfounded report. - o Subsequent report involves subject of the unfounded report. - o Fatality review teams need to prepare a fatality report.
+- Chapter 12 of the Laws of 1996 amended Section 422.5 of the SSL to legally seal, rather than immediately expunge unfounded reports of child abuse or maltreatment.
+Unfounded reports can be ultimately expunged after ten (10) years. - Section 422.5 of the SSL was amended by Chapter 136 of the Laws of 1999 to establish when a legally sealed unfounded report could be unsealed and to whom it could be made available. - Legally sealed unfounded reports may be unsealed when: - o There is another report involving a child named in the prior unfounded report. - o Subsequent report involves subject of the unfounded report. - Fatality review teams need to prepare a fatality report.